-- controller\type (String) The type of controller used during the optimization that created the provided learner archive.
-Options include 'gaussian\process', 'neural\net', and 'differential\evolution'.
-If set to None, then controller\type will be determined automatically from the archive.
+- controller\type (NoneType) This argument is now deprecated and has no effect.
+Do not provide a value for controller\type; it will be removed in a future version of M-LOOP.
+If set to anything other than None, a warning will be issued.
 Default None. - \\kwargs Additional keyword arguments are passed to the visualizer's \\init\\() method.